rehierl/node-tree-outliner/3-0-0-associations.md

 Consequently, an outline algorithm must traverse the node tree in order to visit and associate each and every node.
-As a result, the nodes of a section will be added to it in some particular order, which is based upon the traversal of the node tree.
-A section can therefore be defined as a sequence of nodes:
+As a result, the nodes of a section will be added to it in some particular order (which is why a section can be defined as a sequence of nodes):

 * `s := [n1,...,nk]`, `s in S`, `ni in N`
 * `(ni != nj)` for `i,j in [1,k]` and `(i != j)`
 * `n1` is the section's first node, `nk` is the section's last node

-Despite the definition as a sequence of nodes, no node must be added more than once to any section.
-Hence, the set operators stilly apply.
+Despite this definition, no node must be added more than once to any section.

-**TODO** -
-no node can be added to more than one section
+Because of that, the set operators still apply.

+Both of these initial definitions allow to associate any node with multiple sections.
+Additional rules are therefore needed in order to uniquely determine the actual context/location of a node.

 <!-- ======================================================================= -->
 ## Node sequence

-A tree traversal can be used to create a sequence of nodes (aka. trace of nodes), if each node is added to a sequence while it is in the process of being entered.
+The traversal of a tree can be used to create a sequence of nodes (aka. trace of nodes), if each node is added to a sequence while it is in the process of being entered.
+Such a node sequence will be referred to as "the node sequence" `ns` of the corresponding node tree:

-Note that each enter and exit event is an atomic operation.
-That is, a subsequent node will not be entered or exited, while a presequent node is still being entered or exited.

-Such a node sequence will be referred to as the node sequence `ns` of the corresponding node tree:

 * `ns := [n1,...,ni,...,nk]`
 * `(k == #N)`, `ns(i) in N`, `ns in N^k`
 * `n1` was entered first and `nk` was entered last
 * `ni` was entered after `ni-x`, but before `ni+y`, `x,y in [1,*]`

-Because each node will be entered exactly once, the length of a node sequence is identical to the number of nodes in the corresponding tree of nodes.
-Also, any node that is neither the first nor the last node is said to be subsequent to the first and presequent to the last node.
+Because each node will be entered exactly once, the length of a node sequence is identical to the number of nodes in the corresponding node tree.

+* `(ni-k presequent-to ni)` is true, if `k in [1,*]`
+* `(ni-k strictly-presequent-to ni)` for `(k == 1)`
+* `(ni-k loosely-presequent-to ni)` for `(k > 1)`
+* `(ni+k subsequent-to ni)` is true, if `k in [1,*]`
+* `(ni+k strictly-subsequent-to ni)` for `(k == 1)`
+* `(ni+k loosely-subsequent-to ni)` for `(k > 1)`
+* `(ni insequent-to ni)` for any `ni in ns`

+Any node that is neither the first nor the last node is said to be subsequent to the first and presequent to the last node.
 In addition to that, any node is said to be insequent (i.e. neither pre- nor subsequent) to itself.

+Note that each enter and exit event is an atomic operation.
+That is, subsequent nodes will not be entered or exited, while a presequent node is still in the process of being entered or exited.

 ```
        [ s1    ][ s2  ]